Orangefury/Pikachu/README.md

 ``You can also chat with bot by mentioning it , then typing your text`` For detailed informatin about the bot, you can join this server.
 [![Pikachu](https://cdn.discordapp.com/attachments/358923378893258752/401263369279111169/TMPSNAPSHOT1515739023625.jpg)](https://www.patreon.com/PikachuBot)
+The secret Phrase is : Pikachu Bot is best.
 [<img src="https://canary.discordapp.com/api/guilds/278135637293531136/widget.png?style=banner2">](https://discord.gg/rSsBhn5)